 This permit is a public record that is available to anyone.
 All information contained on this permit (including personal information) is disclosed by Lethbridge County to anyone requesting a copy in accordance with Lethbridge County Policy No. 173 (Freedom of Information and Protection of Privacy (FOIP)).
-For further information about the collection and use of this information please contact the Lethbridge County FOIP Coordinator at foip@lethcounty.ca or call (403) 328-5525 or come into the office #100, 905-4th Avenue South, Lethbridge Alberta, TIJ 4E4.
+For further information about the collection and use of this information please contact the Lethbridge County FOIP Coordinator at foip@lethcounty.ca or call (403) 328-5525 or come into the office #100, 905-4th Avenue South, Lethbridge Alberta, T1J 4E4.

-OFFICE LIE

-OFFICE USE

-Date of Application: Assigned Bylaw No.

-Date Deemed Complete: Application & Processing Fee: \$

-☐ Redesignation ☐ T ext Amendment Certificate of Title Submitted: ☐ Yes ☐ No
+OFFICE USE Date of Application: Assigned Bylaw No. Date Deemed Complete: Application & Processing Fee: \$ Redesignation Text Amendment Certificate of Title Submitted: 🗆 Yes 🔲 No

--

-olication for amendment involving r the date of refusal.
-[Refer to Par the same lot and/or the same or similar t 1, Sections 54 to 56 of bylaw.]
+A refusal is not appealable and a subsequent application for amendment involving the same lot and/or the same or similar use may not be made for at least 18 months after the date of refusal.
+[Refer to Part 1, Sections 54 to 56 of bylaw.]

-IMPORTANT NOTE: Although advice must not be taken on the principle or details of any proposals
+IMPORTANT NOTE: Although the Development Officer is in a position to advise on the principle or details of any proposals, such advice must not be taken in any way as official consent.

-APPLICANT INFORM ATION
+APPLICANT INFORMATION

-Name of Applicant: Dhana
+Name of Applicant:

-Mailing Address: Phone: Phone (altern ato):
+Mailing Address: Phone:

+Phone (alternate):

-- Fax: ace)
+Fax:

 Postal Code:

-Is the applicant the ov vner of the property No IF "NO" please complete box below
+Is the applicant the owner of the property?
+Yes IF "NO" please complete box below

 Name of Owner: Phone:

 Mailing Address:

-Applicant's in: terest in the property:
+Applicant's interest in the property:

-- □ Tenan t

-Postal Code: Other
+Postal Code: Tenant

-PROPERTY INFORMA TION
+Other

+ROPERTY INFORMATION

 Municipal Address:

 Legal Description: Lot(s) Block Plan

-OR Quarter \\\\\ Section \\\\\ Township \\\\\ Range
+OR Quarter Section Township Range

-AMENDMENT INFORMATION

-What is the proposed amendment? ☐ Text Amendment ☐ Land Use Redesignation

-IF TEXT AMENDMENT:

-For text amendments, attach a description inclu The section to be amended; The change(s) to the text; and Reasons for the change(s). iding:

-IF LAND USE REDESIGNATION:

-Current Land Use Designation (zoning):

-Proposed Land Use Designation (zoning ) (if applicable):
+AMENDMENT INFORMATION What is the proposed amendment?
+Text Amendment □ Land Use Redesignation IF TEXT AMENDMENT: For text amendments, attach a description include The section to be amended; The change(s) to the text; and Reasons for the change(s). ding: IF LAND USE REDESIGNATION: Current Land Use Designation (zoning): Proposed Land Use Designation (zoning) (if applicable): SITE DESCRIPTION: Describe the lot/parcel dimensions and lot area/parcel acreage

-SITE DESCRIPTION:

-Describe the lot/parcel dimensions Indicate the information on a scaled PLOT or 1"=200') and lot SITE PLAN: (0-4 acres at 1" area/parcel acreage = 20'; 5-9 acres at 1"= 100'; 10 acres or more at
+Indicate the information on a scaled PLOT or SITE PLAN: (0-4 acres at 1'' = 20'; 5-9 acres at 1'' = 100'; 10 acres or more at 1''=200')

-☐ Site or Plot Plan Attached ☐ Conceptual Design Sche me or Area Structure Plan Attached
+□ Site or Plot Plan Attached □ Conceptual Design Scheme or Area Structure Plan Attached

 OTHER INFORMATION: